 Jazz arranges ensembles to perform at the Christ’s Week 5 Blues nights, held in Michaelmas and Lent in the Function Room.
 These are always very well attended events that provide a great opportunity to relax with cocktails and music.
 Christ’s Jazz also provides a great platform to form ensembles to play at garden parties and May Balls during May Week.

 "I have had some of my loveliest evenings in the Chapel watching my friends sing in the choir, or participating in / watching concerts and recitals."

 Christ's College Choir

 Choral scholars at Christ's sing in services on Thursdays and Sundays every, and attend a free formal dinner following each service they perform in.
-The choir embarks on a three-week international tour each summer - recent destinations include North America, Canada, Singapore, and New Zealand (the picture shows them singing at the Victoria Concert Hall in Singapore).
+The choir goes on a three-week international tour each summer.
+Recent destinations include North America, Canada, Singapore, and New Zealand (the picture shows them singing at the Victoria Concert Hall in Singapore).

 Female Composers Festival